Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< hint type=important >}}

 The `CODEOWNERS` file **MUST** be updated for every module to be onboarded: the `-module-owners-`team **MUST** be added **for all code in the repo**.

+For more details on how to modify the `CODEOWNERS` file, please see the [documentation on Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 {{< /hint >}}